 Toranomon Hills Business Tower

-*This article is based on the interview conducted at an earlier date; some details may differ at the present time.
+*This article is based on the interview conducted in November 2018; some details may differ at the present time.

 Accelerating Redevelopment to Establish a Global Business Hub